kchinzei/kch-rgbw-lib/docs/WaveLength.md

 ![CIEfitxy2nm](./figs/CIExy2nm.png "Mapping by CIEfitxy2nm()")

-- Whenever possible, it returns the @rpjected point on the curve (points 1-4).
+- Whenever possible, it returns the projected point on the curve (points 1-4).
 - It can determine the projection even the input is outside the curve.
 - Eventually it appears not exactly on the curve due to the interpolation (4).
 - However it does not interpolate between 405nm and 700 nm.
   In such case, it returns either 405 nm or 700 nm point (5, 6).
 - Note that it can return physically nonsense wave WaveLength if the input is far from the CIE 1931 curve (7).

+## To do

+- `CIEfitxy2List()` should be revised about under what condition it modifies the input color.
+Current code does not map color when it's inside the contour.
+- Names of exported function are not consistent.
+Need refactoring.

 # License